 On a $200,000 purchase, it equals $4,300.
 However, buyers who choose a conventional (non-government-backed) mortgage, and put 20 percent down, avoid mortgage insurance and the upfront fee.
 For these military home buyers, the VA funding fee might be an unnecessary expense.

-The exception: Mortgage applicants whose credit rating or income meets VA guidelines but not those of conventional mortgages may still opt for VA.Click to see your VA loan eligibility (Jan 16th, 2019)
+The exception: Mortgage applicants whose credit rating or income meets VA guidelines but not those of conventional mortgages may still opt for VA.Verify your new rate (Mar 18th, 2019)

 2. You Landed On The “CAIVRS” List

 To qualify for a VA loan, you must prove that you have made good on previous government-backed debts, and that you have paid taxes.